RandomOrca25/relinker4geo/README.md

 # relinker4geo
-Welcome to the Geogebra Relinker!
-[this is a bypass for the removal of quick links from github]
+Welcome to the Geogebra Relinker! | This took me 5 minutes to make [this is a bypass for the removal of quick links from github]

 you can vist the repository website or directly click the links. | Happy bypassing!